matousp/tls-fingerprinting/datasets/iscx/README.md

-# Desktop Applications
+# ISCX Dataset Applications

-This folder contains PCAP files and CSV files containing communications from a specific MS Window application.
-MS Window desktop communication samples were obtained by running Windows applications and services, and capturing their communication using tshark.
-Each application was tested with multiple runs, so each file name contains the date of the run, e.g., AirDroidAirDroid_20240722.pcap indicates AirDroid application running on 22/7/2024.
-The captured communication was later annotated by process names obtained by observing the connected ports on the desktop.

-Some PCAP files have been omitted due to the Github file size limitations.
-However, the full record of TLS sessions is available in the corresponding CSV files.
+This folder contains PCAP files and CSV files of VPN-nonVPN dataset (ISCXVPN2016) originally created by the Canadian Institute for Cybersecurity (CIC).
+This dataset was used to for comparison with our TLS fingerprinting solution.

-# A list of desktop applications and process names
+## A list of applications, for details see [ISCXVPN2016](https://www.unb.ca/cic/datasets/vpn.html):
-* Messenger - AdmntMessenger
-* AirDroid - AirDroidAirDroid
-* AsnAsn
-* BeeerBeeer
-* BidBox - BiduTerBox
-* BiglyBT Bittorrent Client - BiglySoftwreBiglyBT
-* Brave Browser - BrveBrve
-* CloudAGCloudDrive
-* Cozy Cloud - CozyCloudCozyDrive
-* CrineCrine
-* Deezer - DeezerDeezer
-* Send Anywhere - EstmobSendAnywhere
-* Evernote - EvernoteEvernote
-* GoogleChrome - GoogleChrome
-* HedsetHedset
-* LINELINE
-* MegMEGASyn
-* MehediHssnTweeten
-* MilbirdMilbird
-* MS Edge - MirosoftEdge
-* Firefox - MozillFirefox
-* Thunderbird - MozillThunderbird
-* Nextcloud - NextloudNextloudDeskto
-* NotionNotion
-* NotionNotionClendr
-* OenMedi4KStogrm
-* OenMedi4KTokkit
-* OenWhiserSystemsSignl
+* aim
-* OerOer
+* bittorrent
-* Proton Drive - ProtonProtonDrive
-* Viber - RkutenViber
+* email
-* SlkTehnologiesSlk
+* facebook
-* SlshedIoInssist
+* ftps
-* SotifySotify
+* gmail
-* TIDALMusiASTIDAL
+* hangout
-* Telegram - TelegrmTelegrmDeskto
+* icq
-* TemDriveSystemsTemDrive
+* netflix
-* TemSonrrSonrr
+* scp
-* TrillinTrillin
+* sftp
-* TymnixEletorrent
+* skype
-* YndexMessenger
+* spotify
-* Zoom - ZoomZoom
+* vimeo
-* eMClienteMClient
+* voipbuster

 ## CSV raw file format - a sequence of TLS connections
    1. **SrcIP**: TLS client IP address